Black voters in West Virginia are tired of being invisible

 (He later presented her with evidence including footage of the day’s events and she eventually came around to his view that it was a serious attack.)

 One could make the argument that Black voters understand the precariousness of American democracy better than their White fellow citizens.
-Though enshrined in the country’s 15th Amendment of 1870, full Black enfranchisement was only realized through the Voting Rights Act of 1965.
+Though enshrined in the country’s 15th Amendment of 1870, full Black enfranchisement was realized only through the Voting Rights Act of 1965.
 Put another way: Black people have been able to exercise this constitutional right less than a quarter of this nation’s existence.

-Put yet another way: John Lewis had his skull fractured by Alabama state troopers in pursuit of the vote, and Michael’s White friends don’t even know who John Lewis is.
+Put yet another way: John Lewis had his skull fractured by Alabama state troopers in pursuit of the vote, and Michael’s White friends don’t even know who John Lewis was.

-The current fight over voting rights is centered elsewhere — in states like Georgia, where Black voter turnout helped defeat Trump and send Sen. Raphael G. Warnock to Washington as the state’s first Black senator.
+The current fight over voting rights is centered elsewhere — in states such as Georgia, where Black voter turnout helped defeat Trump and send Raphael G. Warnock to Washington as the state’s first Black senator.
 But Manchin’s role in the fight to protect and expand voting rights at the national level has prompted some organizers to reach out to offer financial assistance and reinforcements in West Virginia, says Wells, the activist for Community Change Action.

 Wells, a New Orleans native, came to West Virginia after Manchin, as governor, offered refuge to those fleeing the devastation of Hurricane Katrina.
 Wells thought she’d return to New Orleans, but West Virginia residents were so welcoming that she decided to stay.
 The Mountain State, she learned, had a history of producing civil rights and Black resistance leaders such as Memphis Tennessee Garrison, a woman from the southern coal fields who organized Black teachers during the Jim Crow era, and Leon Sullivan, a minister who got his start in West Virginia before gaining renown as an advocate of Black advancement through job training, and who later tried to get companies to divest from apartheid South Africa.